kropacheven/Interactive_form/README.md

  5) Payment info is made changable according to selected payment method;
  6) Name, email, activity and credit card sections are checked by form validation using regular expressions;

+10) Name and email input fields are programmed for realtime error messaging;